-At Medix Skincare & Laser Clinic in Melbourne we use the latest UltraPlus VPL system, which is designed so that each light pulse consists of a sequence of rapid shorter pulses.
-These variable Laser pulses ensure controlled absorption of light by the skin while minimising heating of the surrounding tissue.
+At Medix Skincare & Laser Clinic, we use the latest UltraPlus VPL system that’s designed so that each light pulse consists of a sequence of rapid shorter pulses.
+These variable laser pulses ensure controlled absorption of light by the skin while minimising heating of the surrounding tissue.
 This stimulates the skin to go into “repair mode” whereby the increase in blood flow to the region brings in fresh supplies of oxygen and nutrients to the cells and stimulates the production of collagen.
-VPL Laser skin rejuvenation treatment in Melbourne is excellent for face and neck, but can also be used on chest and hands.
+VPL laser skin rejuvenation in Melbourne is excellent for the face and neck, plus it can also be used on the chest and hands.

 Treating Fine Lines and Wrinkles

 For visible improvement of fine lines and wrinkles, you can’t beat VPL laser skin resurfacing.
 The longer wavelengths in the VPL laser light penetrate deeply to stimulate the underlying cells to produce extra collagen.
 The collagen moves to the skin’s surface, leading to a tightening of the skin, refinement of pores, and a reduction of fine lines to improve the tone and texture of your skin.

 Treating Cherry Spots and Spider and Thread Veins

 Cherry spots and thread and spider veins can make the skin appear blotchy.
 During an UltraPlus VPL™ laser skin rejuvenation treatment, variable pulsed light energy is absorbed by these tiny veins, which breaks down the vessel walls.
 The breakdown products are naturally washed away by the body’s own cleansing system.